Christmas Hexie Stocking Sew Along: Week 3

 Welcome to week 3 of the Hexie Stocking Sew Along!
 How are your columns looking?
 Did you try the EPP chain stitching trick?

 A note about my pieces - before I wrote the pattern, I was happily scrappy sewing hexagons together so I have a mix of hexagon block units and columns to piece together for my panel.
 But that’s ok, one wonderful thing about English Paper Piecing is that Y seams are not scary.
 At all!
 Simply fold the papers as needed to align your sides and stitch away.
+ALSO follow the pattern diagram for layout not the photo because I didn't follow my own pattern the first time and had to add an extra piece later ;)

 For the purposes of this tutorial, I will assume you followed my directions and have 6 long columns and 3 short ones ready to go.
 We’ll be sewing the columns to one another with a whip stitch, just like you’ve been stitching your hexagons together so far.
 Go ahead and read through the whole tutorial before you start because there is a note about removing papers at the end.